See also: Family/Medical Leave

 - A death in the immediate family.
 "Immediate family" shall mean spouse, children, parents, grandchildren, grandparents, or persons bearing the same relationship to the spouse.
 The term shall also include brothers, sisters, brothers-in-law, and sisters-in-law.

-Employees on FMLP leave may, at their option, continue health coverage with University contributions.
-Employees who discontinue health coverage during FMLP leave must be given the same health coverage upon their return to work.
-In addition, once the FMLP leave has concluded, the employee is to be reinstated to the same or an equivalent position.
+Employees on FML may, at their option, continue health coverage with University contributions.
+Employees who discontinue health coverage during FML leave must be given the same health coverage upon their return to work.
+In addition, once the FML has concluded, the employee is to be reinstated to the same or an equivalent position.

 III.
 Eligible Employees